JaKooLit/Ubuntu-Hyprland/README.md

 #### ⚠️ Pre-requisites and VERY Important! ###
 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages
-- This is only 24.10 Oracular Oriole.
+- This is only 25.04 Plucky Puffin.
 Check [`MAIN BRANCH`](https://github.com/JaKooLit/Ubuntu-Hyprland/tree/main) for other Ubuntu Versions
 - If you have login Manager already like GDM (gnome login manager), I highly advice not to install SDDM.
 But if you decide to install SDDM, see here [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 > [!IMPORTANT]